Gael101/Alouka_piercing/README.md

 # Alouka_piercing
-Fully automated website deployment and provisionning for the webpage of "Alouka Piercing La rochelle"
+github pages for the static hosting of "Alouka Piercing La rochelle"